Ultikynnys/UltiBake/AddonParm.md

 ### Post-Process Effects

-> These are applied after the bake
+> These are applied after the bake.
+The effects stack and they are applied in top to bottom order.

 ![alt text](image-15.png)